Clear cell ovarian carcinoma

-Clear cell carcinoma of the ovary is a type of malignant ovarian epithelial tumor.
+Clear cell carcinoma of the ovary is a subtype of malignant ovarian epithelial tumor.

-They represent ~2-5% of all ovarian carcinomas and ~3.7%-12% of epithelial ovarian neoplasms.
-The mean age at presentation is ~10 years younger than for other ovarian epithelial tumors (peaks ~55 age of age 6)
+They represent ~2-5% of all ovarian carcinomas and ~4-12% of epithelial ovarian neoplasms.
+The mean age at presentation is ~10 years younger than for other ovarian epithelial tumors (peak ~55 years 6).

 Clear cell tumors are thought to arise from the embryonic mesonephros.
-Macroscopically comprise of a large unilocular cystic mass with protruding solid nodules.
+Macroscopically, appearances are of a large unilocular cystic mass with protruding solid nodules.
 These are histologically very similar to clear cell carcinomas of the endometrium, cervix, or vagina.

 Common imaging findings in clear cell carcinoma include a unilocular or large cyst with one or more solid nodular protrusions into the cavity.

-Typically seen as a large unilocular, mainly cystic, smooth marginated mass with lumen protruding solid portion and high-attenuated cystic portion 5.
+Typically seen as a large unilocular, mainly cystic, smooth marginated mass with lumen-protruding solid components and high-attenuating cystic components 5.

 Often seen as a cystic ovarian mass with the margin being generally smooth.
 Solid protrusions are often both round and few in number.